Disruption Risk – Everywhere! Ignore at your peril

 Understanding disruption risk is one of the key drivers of avoiding underperforming businesses.
 This is critical in a world where most businesses are experiencing significant turbulence because of the disruptive effects of the most significant demographic shifts with 4.4bn millennials and centennials driving new consumption patterns.

-Our analysis show that all sectors and most companies are experiencing disruption.
+Our analysis shows that all sectors and most companies are experiencing disruption.
 According to Accenture 60% of the 3,600 world’s largest companies are experiencing disruption.
 We have over the past 9 months provided many examples of companies and sectors experiencing disruption and why, in many instances, we are avoiding entire sectors.
-Insync’s experienced investment team are vigilant in monitoring data to pick up changes in trends early reducing the risk of investing in underperforming businesses.
+Insync’s experienced investment team is vigilant in monitoring data to pick up changes in trends early reducing the risk of investing in underperforming businesses.
 We provide a brief update below on companies and sectors we avoided early suffering from high disruption risk.

 General Electric/Siemens – GE Smashed by Disruption Article

-With only one in four turnarounds successful according the findings by the Boston Consulting Group it should not surprise anyone that Insync would not invest in turnarounds such as General Electric and Siemens.
-Despite their once unassailable position as industrial leaders both businesses have come under severe pressure due to the unstable operating environment where disruption is impacting a manufacturer’s ability to deliver products, manage the supply chain, and serve customers in the traditional manner.
+With only one in four turnarounds successful according to the findings by the Boston Consulting Group it should not surprise anyone that Insync would not invest in turnarounds such as General Electric and Siemens.
+Despite their once unassailable position as industrial leaders, both businesses have come under severe pressure due to the unstable operating environment where disruption is impacting a manufacturer’s ability to deliver products, manage the supply chain, and serve customers in the traditional manner.
 What makes General Electric totally un-investable, from Insync’s perspective, is the company’s pension deficit/market capitalsation ratio which is circa 25%, one of the highest in the peer group (BofA Corporate AA Bond Yield Index) by a significant margin.
 The company has a sizeable $27Bn USD of pension deficit that was set to rise by $7Bn/25+% on the back of recent declines in interest rates.
 Recent moves by management to inject a $4-5Bn of cash contributions merely offset the $7Bn increase in added liability since 2018, so really do not represent any progress versus where it stood at 2018.
 We understand rates are outside of the company’s control, but that is the point, it’s a risk that is a known unknown and something we think a key consideration to investing in, and running for that matter, a company with almost 1,000,000 people under entitlement.

 The automotive sector is facing both structural demographic and industry headwinds.
 As Gen-Z’ers head into their 20’s, more are moving to big cities with mass transit, where owning a car is neither necessary nor practical.
 This is occurring globally from the USA to Europe to Asia.
 This is being compounded by an industry cycle slowdown.
 Chinese auto sales have fallen 14 times in the last 15 months under the weight of a trade war.
 U.S. auto sales have followed suit and are expected to continue to fall 2.2% percent in the back half of 2019.
 Recent comments from both VW’s CEO and from tire maker Pirelli, who cut its guidance for 2020, continue to exemplify an industry where the very worst of a recession may still be yet to come.